-Blogger Ben Irwin wrote a great post about what he found in the Episcopal Church, as a former evangelical.
-Read it here.
-Ben’s list covers a lot of the reasons that lifelong Episcopalians love our church, too, like the way the liturgy invites you worship with your whole self; the embrace of orthodoxy without rigidity; the way everyone is welcomed into full participation; and the generous space in our churches for those who’ve been burned out, worn out, or cast out.
+New Episcopalians and lifelong Episcopalians love our church for many of the same reasons, like the way the liturgy invites you to worship with your whole self; the embrace of orthodoxy without rigidity; the way everyone is welcomed into full participation; and the generous space in our churches for those who’ve been burned out, worn out, or cast out.

 If you’d like to learn more about Christianity, the Episcopal way of Christianity, and/or St. Dunstan’s Church in particular, use the Contact link at the top of the page to send a message and Rev. Miranda will get back to you… or just join us for worship, and start a conversation!